St. Joseph's Hospital and Health Center

 Shortly after the Sisters of Mercy began caring for tuberculosis patients in a six-room cottage at Polk and Fourth Streets, the property’s landlord started legal proceedings to evict them.
 He believed the Sisters’ work was devaluing his property.

 Fun Fact: Over the years, St. Joseph’s has provided care in several buildings, but its main campus has only ever occupied two sites: Polk and Fourth Streets and its current address at 350 W. Thomas Road.
-Ironically, the University of Arizona Cancer Center at St. Joseph’s opened a few short blocks from where the original hospital was located.
+Ironically, the Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center opened a few short blocks from where the original hospital was located.

 The Sisters likely needed more water than most.
 For many years, they wore wool habits and heavy fabrics that trailed to their ankles.
 Sister Alice Montgomery recalled it getting so hot that starch would “melt” and run down her face.
 When a visitor witnessed the spectacle and asked what was happening, she replied she was having “a little meltdown.”